-She began her inquiry in New York, attaining degrees at GIA (the Gemological Institute of America) and Parsons, before travelling to London to study at Central Saint Martins.
-It was only after completing her studies that Ana returned to Sao Paolo to establish her studio in earnest.
+In New York, she attained degrees at GIA (the Gemological Institute of America) and Parsons, before traveling to London to study at Central Saint Martins.
 Her background and love of sculpture would now play heavily in her favor, allowing her a richer understanding of the creative possibilities that weren’t being explored in jewelry design.

 As a designer she is unhinged from any technical restraints, and as an artist she if forever demanding that materials bend to her creative vision.
 For Khouri, designing jewelry is about the myriad ways that a piece can take shape on the wearer, and the balance the work creates with the body.